»Worker Tags

 This page describes how to use worker tags and filters to control which workers are allowed to handle a given resource.
-This can be used to control traffic locality.
-As an example, this can be used to ensure that traffic going into a public cloud is only handled by workers running within that same cloud.
+You can use filters to control traffic locally.
+As an example, you can use filters to ensure that traffic going into a public cloud is only handled by workers running within that same cloud.
+Tags can also be used determine which worker should perform session recording duties.

-Starting in Boundary 0.1.5, a worker can be configured with a set of key/value tags in its configuration file.
+You can tag workers with a set of key/value tags in their configuration file.
 The keys and values can be any lower-cased printable value.
 Each key can have more than one value:

 As HCL is JSON-compatible, this turns into an input JSON value of:

-Note: This is the canonical format, as it maps closely to the filter structure.
-However, for compatibility with some other systems, it is also possible to specify the tags in a pure key=value style:
+This is the canonical format, and maps closely to the filter structure.
+For compatibility with some other systems, you can specify the tags in a pure key=value style:

-In this format, it is not possible to have an equal sign be a part of the key.
+In this format you cannot have an equal sign as part of the key.

 and file://